-The appropriate governing body must approve the initiation of optional termination by FMPA.
-In general, FMPA shall not agree to terms that permit a counterparty to terminate a swap at its unconditioned option unless giving the counterparty such right is in the best interest of FMPA, taking into consideration the purposes for and circumstances under which the Agency is entering into the swap.
+The appropriate governing body must approve the initiation of optional termination by terminate a swap at its unconditioned option unless giving the counterparty such right is in the best interest of FMPA, taking into consideration the purposes for and circumstances under which the Agency is entering into the swap.
 Criteria for termination/default events are found in each respective ISDA Schedule and/or agreement.